Last updated on May 3, 2024

 Although these embedded tools can vary in form, functional, and style, their basic operation remains more or less the same:

-The control points and control lines are available with the following camera kit tools and effects:
+The local adjustments are available with the following camera kit tools and effects:

 This way, you can apply different effects on different parts of the image, adjust their intensity, or even combine them.
-The associated sliders and settings are available next to each control point or control line, and in the palettes in the right panel.
-If you move a slider for a control point or line, the slider in the right panel will also move and vice versa.
+The associated sliders and settings are available next to each local adjustment tool over the image, and in the sections in the right panel.
+If you move a loval adjustment slider, the slider in the right panel will also move and vice versa.

-In addition to common black-handled settings for size, Lm (Luminance), Chr (Chrominance) and Df (Diffusion), white-handled settings for the control points and control lines are also available, as follows:
+In addition to common black-handled settings for size, Lm (Luminance), Chr (Chrominance) and Df (Diffusion), white-handled settings are also available, as follows:

 You will find a detailed description of how each effect and tool works in the Camera Kit section.